Mrunal Thakur: Expansion to Hindi films (2014–2021)

 Thakur made her film debut with the Marathi film Hello Nandan (2014), in which she played the role of Rubi, followed by another Marathi film Vitti Dandu (2014), where she portrayed Sandhya.
 Her next Marathi film was Surajya, where she played the role of Dr. Swapna.

 In 2016, Thakur began work on her first Hindi project, the international film Love Sonia, for which she stayed at Kolkata.
 The film was released in September 2018 after various delays and featured her in the titular role of a village girl who brings to light the issue of global human trafficking.
 For preparation, Thakur stayed at a brothel to study the body language of prostitutes.
 Although the film was generally well reviewed, it was a failure at the domestic box office.

 Thakur's Bollywood debut came in 2019 with Vikas Bahl's biographical drama Super 30, narrating the story of mathematician Anand Kumar (played by Hrithik Roshan in the film) and his educational program of the same name, in which she portrayed Supriya, a classical dancer and Kumar's love interest.
 It emerged as a commercial success and one of the top-grossing Hindi films of 2019.
 In the same year, she played John Abraham's wife Nandita Kumar in Nikkhil Advani's Batla House, based on the 2008 Batla House encounter case.
-It grossed over ₹1.11 billion worldwide becoming a commercially successful venture.
+It grossed over ₹1.11 billion worldwide, becoming a commercially successful venture.

-In 2020, Thakur appeared in a Netflix venture, the four-part anthology horror film Ghost Stories as Ira in the Segment: Karan Johar's segment.
+In 2020, Thakur appeared in a Netflix venture, the four-part anthology horror film Ghost Stories as Ira in Karan Johar's segment.
 The same year she appeared in a music video "Gallan Goriya", alongside John Abraham.
 In 2021, Thakur starred in the sports drama, Toofaan, directed by Rakeysh Omprakash Mehra and co-starring Farhan Akhtar, which premiered on 16 July 2021 on Amazon Prime Video.
 In addition, she co-starred in the action thriller Dhamaka, directed by Ram Madhvani and co-starring Kartik Aaryan and Amruta Subhash, which released on Netflix on 19 November 2021.
 She also appeared in two music videos in the year 2021, "Bad Boy x Bad Girl" with Badshah and "Aise Na Chhoro" with Guru Randhawa.

-Expansion to Telugu films (2022–present)
+Expansion to Telugu films and fluctuations (2022–present)

 The sports drama Jersey, a remake of the 2019 Telugu film of the same name, co-starring Shahid Kapoor, finally released in 2022 after getting delayed multiple times due to COVID-19 pandemic.
 Thakur co-starred with Shahid Kapoor in the film, which received mixed to positive reviews but was a commercial failure at the box office.
 Thakur made her Telugu film debut opposite Dulquer Salmaan in Hanu Raghavapudi's period romantic drama Sita Ramam (2022).
 The film received positive reviews and emerged as blockbuster at the box office, with her character Sita Mahalakshmi gaining praise from the viewers and critics.
 Her performance in Sita Ramam received several awards and nominations, including winning the Filmfare Award for Best Actress – Telugu.